 - The theory underlying algorithmic verification is beautiful

+- It's about the notion of PROOF

 - It's interdisciplinary

 - The implementations are often non-trivial

-Scaling up needs careful hacking
+- Scaling up needs careful hacking

 - It's fun to work on!

-- Analogy: coding theory is also about dealing with errors in data transmisson, storage, etc., but it's really interesting theory!

 Is Verification Feasible?

 - "Easiest" non-trivial verification problem is NP-hard (SAT) - But the outlook for practice is less gloomy than for theory... - More hardware resources - Better algorithms